shosephiroth/Shosephiroth/README.md

 - 🔭 I’m currently working on: ...
 Some personal projects; stay tuned!
 - 🌱 I’m currently learning: ...
 React.
 - 👯 I’m looking to collaborate on: ...
 Programming Projects and Music
-- 🤔 I’m looking for help with: ... finding more free time!
+- 🤔 I’m looking for help with: ... cooking!
+I bought an Instapot.
 - 💬 Ask me about: ...
-Music, unless it's a specific song or band names.
-They bounce off my brain and I can never remember.
+Making music, Astrology, Pokemon, Digimon
 - 📫 How to reach me: ... https://hachyderm.io/@darksho
 - ⚡ Fun fact: ...
-Pokemon and Digimon hooked me into technlogy at a young age.
-I found ways to remake games and characters within by changing the code.
+I have three fur babies

 <!--
 **Mattx2k1/Mattx2k1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.